 Youth Organizing to Save Our Streets (YO S.O.S.) is a youth development program that aims to empower young people to become community leaders and organizers around issues of violence.

 YO S.O.S. participants join an exciting anti-gun violence movement within Crown Heights called Save Our Streets (S.O.S.), bringing the ever-vital youth voice to this pressing community issue.
 Through a combination of experiential workshops and community organizing opportunities over the course of one year, YO S.O.S. participants develop the skills needed for tomorrow’s leaders, such as public speaking, networking, event planning and real world work experience.
-Participants also receive one-on-one case management to provide additional support when needed.
 Participants who successfully complete the academic-year program components will receive a stipend and will be assisted with paid summer employment and internship opportunities.

 |YO S.O.S. at the "Not In My Hood" March and Service Fair.
 2011|

 YO S.O.S. offers a variety of after-school and summer workshops and trainings for its youth organizers, geared towards helping participants make positive life choices.
 Workshops cover topics such as community organizing, conflict resolution, leadership training, and professional development.
 In addition to the core content of the workshops, this aspect of the program is designed to develop skills such as teamwork, healthy communication, and peer mediation.

 |Community Organizing 101 training with Tenants' rights organizer, Victor Monterrosa, Jr.|